Galatasaray Logo

 Galatasaray Logo 1905-1923

-Both the management of the club and its members liked the sketch.
+Both the club’s management and its members liked the sketch.
 After minor revisions, the sketch became the official coat of arms of Galatasaray.
 It looked unusual: the round part of the yellow “šin” was in the lower half of the red “gayn.”

 1923 – 1961